STOmicsUS/STOmics_trouble-shooting/README.md

 This repository is designed to be a supplementary resource to the [main SAW documentation](https://github.com/STOmics/SAW), [StereoMap documentation](https://www.stomics.tech/helpcenter/usermanual/E.Project/F.Tool/C.StereoMap.html#gene-protein-panel), and [Stereopy documentation](https://stereopy.readthedocs.io/en/latest/). **Please refer to the main documentations for detailed setup and use guides**.

+## ⭐New SAW v8 Update

+This major update introduces significant changes to SAW, including a new self-contained format, integrated pipelines, and support for FFPE samples and microorganism analysis.
+Please be patient with us as we work on ironing out bugs and improving the software.

+**Key Changes & Potential Issues:**

+* **Self-Contained Format:** If you're accustomed to the previous installation process, ensure you download the new tar.gz file and unpack it.
+No additional environment configuration is needed.
+* **Integrated Pipelines:** Familiarize yourself with the new pipeline commands (e.g., `SAW count`, `SAW makeRef`).
+[Refer to the updated documentation](https://en.stomics.tech/service/new-saw-operation-manual.html) for detailed usage instructions.
+* **FFPE Support:** When analyzing FFPE samples, remember to specify the `--kit-version` as "Stereo-seq N FFPE Kit V1.0" during the `SAW count` step.
+* **Microorganism Analysis:**  Ensure you have the necessary reference files prepared before enabling microorganism analysis with the `--microorganism-detect` flag.
+* **Output Directory Structure:** The output directory structure has been reorganized.
+Be sure to check the new locations for your result files.

+If you encounter any problems, please [report them](https://github.com/STOmicsUS/STOmics_trouble-shooting/issues/new/choose) so we can continue to push our software!

 ## ❓Frequently Asked Questions (FAQs)
 Please refer to our *FAQs*, which have been compiled from community contributions and categorized according to common issues: